Legal Legal Advice

 • How the company will be funded.

-• How responsibilities will be divided between the shareholders and directors.
+• How responsibilities are divided between shareholders and the board of directors.

 • Restrictions on the transfer of shares.